Samuel Lyde: Life and missionary work

 Lyde was born in 1825.
 He obtained a degree in 1848 after studying at Jesus College, Cambridge and in 1851 he was awarded an M.A, took holy orders as a clergyman of the Church of England and became employed as a fellow of Jesus College.
 Poor health, according to Lyde, prevented him from "exercising the duties of his profession in England, at least during the winter months" and, therefore, in the winter of 1850/1851 he made "the usual tour" of Egypt and Syria.
 While on the "tour", he decided, because of his health, to settle permanently in Syria, then a part of the Ottoman Empire.
 While visiting Beirut, the British consul suggested to him that he could occupy his time by working as a missionary to the Alawites, also known as Nusayris, a secretive mountain sect who later provided two of modern Syria's leaders: Bashar al-Assad and his father, Hafez al-Assad.

 Lyde was persuaded by the idea.
-From 1853 to 1859, he lived among the Alawite community of the Kalbiyya district, and established a mission and school in Bhamra, a village overlooking the Mediterranean port of Latakia.
+From 1853 to 1859, he lived among the Alawite Kalbiyya community, and established a mission and school in Bhamra, a village overlooking the Mediterranean port of Latakia.
 However, he later wrote that living among them convinced him that the Alawites fulfilled St Paul's description of the heathen: "filled with all unrighteousness, fornication, wickedness, covetousness, maliciousness".

 Lyde travelled to Palestine in 1856, and as he rode on his horse into Nablus he shot and killed a beggar who was trying to steal his coat.
 It was either an accidental discharge of the gun or Lyde had lost his nerve and fired.
 An anti-Christian riot ensued during which Christian houses were burned and several Greeks and Prussians were killed.
 Lyde took refuge in the town governor's house but was eventually put on trial for murder.
 The only witnesses were three women who accused him of attacking and deliberately killing the beggar.
 However, the testimony of women was inadmissible in Ottoman courts and he was acquitted of murder, although he was ordered to pay compensation to the man's family.
 The violent rioting continued for several months and even spread to Gaza.

 Lyde developed a deranged mental state and had delusions that he was John the Baptist, Jesus Christ or God himself.
 However, he subsequently recovered sufficiently to write a book on the Alawites, which he completed in Cairo shortly before his death.
 He died in Alexandria in Egypt in April 1860.
 He was 35 years old.
 He bequeathed his mission at Bhamra to two American missionaries, R. J. Dodds and J. Beattie of the Reformed Presbyterian Church.